xuyu/goredis/sentinel.md

 ## SentinelSlaves

 ### What It Does
-This command takes a string argument specifying a podname (aka. a master) to get a list of slaves for.
+This method takes a string argument specifying a podname (aka. a master) to get a list of slaves for.
 It will return a SlaveInfo struct for each slave in the pod.